 As I write this, I’m sat in my favourite cafe in Rauma, for the third time in two days.
-I’m in Finland to have a look at two of the country’s world heritage sites.
+I’m in Finland to have a look at some of the country’s world heritage sites.
 As you know, I’m on a quest to see many of them, perhaps even all, and I’m really enjoying this self-imposed little challenge.
 I’m discovering places I might otherwise not have thought of visiting, or even heard of.
 This week’s discovery was exceptionally pleasant.

 Less than 3 hours from Helsinki you’ll find Rauma, with two very different sites just 18 kilometres apart.
 One is the vibrant old town itself, Vanha Rauma.
 The other is the archaeological site of Sammallahdenmäki.